PhoenixAlpha23/CMO-Demo/readme.md

 This is the Demo application for our CMRF AI project.
 You can view the application [here](https://raghu-cmrf.streamlit.app/).
-The knowledge base is used to provide information about various government schemes.
+The knowledge base is used to provide information about various government schemes, in english and marathi.

 ```
 web/